Maths Week Ireland: Purpose

 MWI is a partnership of over 50 organizations dedicated to promoting and celebrating mathematics across the island of Ireland, including universities, institutes of technology, colleges, museums, libraries, visitor centres, and other professional bodies.
-Maths Week Ireland is supported by the Departments of Education in both parts of the island of Ireland, Science Foundation Ireland (SFI), the ESB Group, and various technology companies such as Google and Xilinx.
+Maths Week Ireland is currently supported by the Irish Government’s Department of Education and Taighde Eireann, Research Ireland (formerly SFI), and the Northern Ireland government’s Department for the Economy and technology company AMD.

 MWI targets school and universities, as well as hosting weekend "street fairs" in cities such as Dublin, Belfast and Cork.
 Events are run by the participants with materials delivered online by Maths Week Ireland.
 Most schools run their own special activities.
 Maths Week is a nine-day event (a Saturday to the Sunday of the following weekend, inclusive) which always includes the 16th of October, the day in 1843 when William R. Hamilton discovered quaternions.

 The idea has been so successful that it has now been replicated in England and Scotland.

 MWI hosts the Maths Ireland website which is home to the monthly blogs of the Annals of Irish Mathematics & Mathematicians (AIMM), authored by Colm Mulcahy.

 Starting in 2016, MWI has also produced the annual Irish Maths Calendars which are also archived at the Maths Ireland site.